kyavuzkurt/ur_ros_terminal/README.md

 ### Storing Joint Positions and Moving the Robot to Those Positions

-You can save positions based on 6 joint angles.
-The menu is self-explanatory.
+You can save positions of the robot based on different options.
+See the menu for more information.
 You can run move joints by:

 ```bash
 $ rosrun ur5e_control move_ur5e_joint.py